-Digital Photography and Transmission Systems for Retinal Imaging pupil.
+Digital Photography and Transmission Systems for Retinal Imaging

+A number of photographic methods have been evaluated that capture images of the retina to be interpreted by expert readers, who may or may not be located proximately to the patient.
+Retinal imaging can be performed using digital retinal photographs with (mydriatic) or without (nonmydriatic) dilating of the pupil.
 One approach is mydriatic standard field 35-mm stereoscopic color fundus photography.
 Digital fundus photography has also been evaluated as an alternative to conventional film photography.
 Digital imaging has the advantage of easier acquisition, transmission, and storage.
 Digital images of the retina can also be acquired in a primary care setting and evaluated by trained readers in a remote location, in consultation with retinal specialists.